Qabel/qabel.github.io/Appendix-Glossary.md

 * **Qabel Storage**: Server which provides Services to store data according to the [[Storage Protocol|Qabel-Protocol-Storage]]

-* **Qabel Storage Volume** (QSV): A dedicated Volume on a Qabel Storage Volume.
-It is identified by a public token, provides write access by a secret token and can be deleted by a revoke_token.
+* **Qabel Storage Volume** (QSV): A dedicated Volume on a Qabel Storage.
+It is identified by a public token, provides write access by a secret token and can be deleted by a revoke token.